marcuschan3-art/alarm-clock/README.md

 Created the base design for the case and ESP 32

 <img width="636" height="346" alt="Screenshot 2026-07-07 at 11 19 38 AM" src="https://github.com/user-attachments/assets/2cf10323-0fc9-479c-b648-0de00ad0b40b" />

-Time spent: 30 minutes bec because I tried to manually put them together instead of using a fastened mate(didn't know I could do that)
+Time spent: 30 minutes because I tried to manually put them together instead of using a fastened mate(didn't know I could do that)

 Added base